The Mysterious Psoas Muscle

 Most people haven’t heard of the iliopsoas muscle, generally called the psoas (“so’ az”), much less know where it is.
 The largest and thickest muscle in the body, the psoas connects our trunk to the legs, connecting along the lower back (T12-L5) and involves movement of the back, pelvis, legs, and indirectly, the arms.
 It is deeply buried under the abdominal muscles and down into the pelvis.
 Think of the psoas when you enjoy that swing in your hips!

 1. It’s the first muscle that forms in the human fetus.

 2. When a woman is giving birth the psoas helps to push the baby out.

-It’s quite common for postnatal women to report “pain in the buttocks, sacrum and along the crest of the hips in the back”.
+Many people, both women and men, deal with psoas issues.
+It’s quite common for mothers to report “pain in the buttocks, sacrum and along the crest of the hips in the back”.
 This is the path of the psoas so it’s often the culpit when it becomes tight and contracted, including the hip flexors.